Construction Accounting 101 – Guide for Small Business Owners

 The unique challenges of construction accounting

 Typical businesses such as grocery stores or restaurants use a typical accounting principle that involves a straightforward system of income and expenses.
 Businesses pay for bills and products and if there are profits at the end of the month, it means they are operating successfully.
-However, in the construction business, due to its mobility and customized works.
+However, in the construction business, due to its mobility and customized work.
 Construction companies have different types of expenses such as travel time, job costing, or mobilization costs.
 It is important for contractors to keep track of their expenses to accurately project profit and loss.
-Also, projects can be run for a whole year, during which the expense could be outweighed the income.
+Also, projects can be run for a whole year, during which the expense could be outweighed by the income.
 In addition, the possibility of unexpected setbacks and changes in the contract can change the expected profit.

 Construction Accounting vs Regular Accounting – Key Differences

 Sales – The first difference is what construction companies sell.
 The regular business account usually offers 1-5 products and services categories.
 Construction account, on the other hand, offers a wider range of services categories such as consulting, and engineering.
 Labor, physical products, or materials.